 SOPs are documented processes that, if written well using the proper voice, sentence structure, language, and formatting, save your organization time and money and ensure tasks are completed efficiently and effectively and in compliance with regulations.
-While well-written SOPs do all of these things (and more), poorly written SOPs can have the opposite effect.
-SOPs that produce consistent results, ensure compliance, and help employees avoid injury must be

 1. Easy to read